• Skip to primary navigation

 Fresh lemon and lime juice, Tequila Añejo, simple syrup and activated charcoal makes this the prefect spooky season Cocktail!

-5 from 7 votes
+4.75 from 12 votes

 Print Recipe Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Total Time 10 mins
+Total Time 10 minutes mins

 Course Cocktails with Tequila, halloween cocktails